-- The later date for closing better supports the project's need for the parcel as the "trigger event," as required by the agreement, is expected to be the Utility Relocation work planned under the Advance (Enabling) Works Package that is expected to commence by mid-2026. - DTX Underpinning Work on Three Existing Structures - Detailed review of noise and vibration impacts is required prior to work on the critical property at 235 2nd Street. - The TJPA Executive is in contact with the property owner. - TJPA was granted initial access to the property for the building survey. - Background noise and vibration readings were collected earlier in 2024. - Remote noise and vibration simulation of the EMU vehicle was completed. - Remote simulation results validated by noise and vibration measurements taken under actual operating conditions using EMU vehicles at operating speed on the completed southern part (Mountain View area) of the Peninsula Corridor Electrification Project. - GEC is managing the site investigations/studies: - > Building noise/vibration propagation model is completed. - > GEC has completed the mitigations plan. - GEC is preparing the draft report; final draft report had been anticipated by late January 2024 but was subsequently re-forecast for June 2024, an approximate 5-month delay; additional required testing has caused delay to completion of the final draft report. - Noise and vibration model and mitigation plan has been reviewed by project partner agencies - Caltrain and City/County of San Francisco. - TJPA completed the initial peer review that resulted in re-performing a portion of the analysis and verification of the modelling software.
+- o Pre-acquisition work for Caltrans-owned property at 2nd and Harrison Streets (SE corner) required for DTX tunnel ventilation building is ongoing. - Multi-agency agreement required for the total acquisition process. - Phase I Environmental Site Assessment completed. - An ALTA/NSPS Land Title Survey was completed meeting the strict standards developed by the American Land Title Association (ALTA) and the National Society of Professional Surveyors (NSPS). - Cooperative Agreement signed approximately 10 years ago; transactional documents in development; closing had been anticipated in January 2024 but was not achieved; current forecast is Q2-2025 and will be consistent with the new revised project Master Schedule. - The later date for closing better supports the project's need for the parcel as the "trigger event," as required by the agreement, is expected to be the Utility Relocation work planned under the Advance (Enabling) Works Package that is expected to commence by mid-2026. - DTX Underpinning Work on Three Existing Structures - Detailed review of noise and vibration impacts is required prior to work on the critical property at 235 2nd Street. - The TJPA Executive is in contact with the property owner. - TJPA was granted initial access to the property for the building survey. - Background noise and vibration readings were collected earlier in 2024. - Remote noise and vibration simulation of the EMU vehicle was completed. - Remote simulation results validated by noise and vibration measurements taken under actual operating conditions using EMU vehicles at operating speed on the completed southern part (Mountain View area) of the Peninsula Corridor Electrification Project.

+- The GEC is managing the site investigations/studies: - ➤ Building noise/vibration propagation model is completed. - > GEC has completed the mitigations plan. - ➤ GEC is preparing the draft report; final draft report had been anticipated by late January 2024 but was subsequently re-forecast for June 2024, an approximate 5-month delay; additional required testing has caused delay to completion of the final draft report. - ➤ Noise and vibration model and mitigation plan has been reviewed by project partner agencies Caltrain and City/County of San Francisco. - TJPA completed the initial peer review that resulted in re-performing a portion of the analysis and verification of the modelling software.
 It was determined that additional noise and vibration testing on the actual structure would be required.
-TJPA worked with the noise/vibration consultant to develop the scope of work and schedule for the additional field testing, analysis and reporting.
 The additional testing started on July 26, 2024 and was completed on August 4, 2024.
 The updated draft report has been completed and includes the additional noise and vibration testing results and analysis.
-Noise and vibration mitigations are anticipated to change.
 During October 2024, initial legal review of the draft report was completed and the technical peer review was subsequently completed.
 Peer and stakeholders' (SFCTA, CHSRA Operations, Caltrain Operations) review comments have been received and comment resolution by TJPA and their consultant was reached on December 16, 2024.
-Final legal review is anticipated in early January 2025.
+The updated draft final report was accepted on January 9, 2025.
+Next steps include review by TJPA executive management and counsel.